SyedRizvi258/Snake-Game/README.md

 ## Demo (download):
 https://drive.google.com/file/d/1-M7syi1hA7ubT9JopsghWSBrO8pv_6U9/view?usp=drive_link

-## Note: When downloading, it may show:
+## Note - When downloading, it may show:
 - Google Drive can't scan this file for viruses.
 This file is executable and may harm your computer.
 ## What you should do:
-- Snake.exe is completely safe to download so click download anyway
+- snake.exe is completely safe to download so click download anyway

 # Snake Game (Python)
 - Developed a playable version of the snake game in Python.